-The conspicuous coloring and sometimes groupings of the Small Milkweed Bug may cause alarm when sighted, but this ubiquitous insect is mostly innocuous.
+The conspicuous coloring and occasional large group of Small Milkweed Bugs may cause alarm when sighted, but this ubiquitous insect is not a troublemaker.

 Small Milkweed Bugs are a type of Seed Bug whose larvae eat the seeds of milkweed.
-Milkweed contains a chemical that gets stored inside the young insect and helps prevent it from being eaten by small animals by making them sick or worse.
-Removing a segment of potential predators is a boon to survival.
-As adults, Small Milkweed Bugs travel away from the host plant and even the juvenile diet.
-Adults are not picky eaters.
-They will consume nectar, dead insects, bug eggs, and other plant seeds.
+Milkweed is a plant, loved by butterflies, that contains a chemical that gets stored inside the young insect eating it.
+This helps prevent the insect from being eaten by small animals because the chemical makes animals gag, sick, or possibly worse.
+Removing the possibility of predation is a boon to a species' survival.
+As adults, Small Milkweed Bugs travel away from the host plant and even the juvenile diet, expanding the food sources to a variety of things.
+They consume everything from flower nectar, dead insects, and bug eggs, to other plant species' seeds.

-It is common to see them in a variety of areas, from urban to rural.
-They are also found with friends on the same plant or nearby.
-Their similar coloring and pattern resemble that of Boxelder Bugs and Milkweed Bugs (regular sized).
-In warm regions, they are active year round.
+It is common to see these bugs in a variety of areas, from urban to rural.
+They are also found with many friends on the same plant or nearby.
+Their red and black colors and pattern resemble that of Boxelder Bugs and Milkweed Bugs (regular sized), but they also have two small white dots on the lower part of the body.
+In warm regions, Small Milkweed Bugs are active year round.
 In colder climates, they are active from spring to autumn.

 Scientific Name: Lygaeus kalmii

 Size (Adult; Length): 11mm to 12mm (0.43in to 0.47in)